Gladstone's Land: Restoration as a historic building

-In 1934, the building was condemned and scheduled for demolition, until it was rescued by the National Trust for Scotland.
+In 1934, the building was condemned and scheduled for demolition, until it was rescued by the National Trust for Scotland thanks to a donation from Helen Roberts Harrison.
 Under the auspices of the Trust, restoration of the building was carried out by the architect, Sir Frank Mears, in consultation with the Ancient Monuments Department of the Ministry of Works in Edinburgh.
 Original renaissance painted ceilings were uncovered in the process.

-Today the restored premises offer a glimpse of 17th-century life, with open fires, lack of running water, and period decoration and furniture.
+Today the restored premises offer a glimpse of 17th, 18th, and 20th century life, with open fires, lack of running water, and period decoration and furniture.
 At ground level, there is an arcade frontage and reconstructed shop booth, complete with replicas of 17th-century wares.
 This would originally have provided shelter for the merchant's customers.
 On the left of the building, a curved stone forestair with iron railings leads from the street to a door at 1st floor level.

 The sign above the entrance to the building displays the date 1617 and a gilt-copper hawk with outstretched wings.
 Although not an original feature, the significance of this is that the name "Gledstanes" is derived from the Scots word "gled" meaning a kite or hawk.

 By the late-18th century, Edinburgh's Old Town was no longer a fashionable address.
 Increasing pressures from population growth encouraged the flight of the affluent from cramped conditions to the developing New Town.
 Today, visitors to the city can contrast Gladstone's Land to the Trust's restored example of a New Town residence, The Georgian House, at No. 7 Charlotte Square.

 Gladstone's Land today

 Gladstone's Land was closed between February 2020 and May 2021 for a £1.5 million restoration.
-It now has a museum on the 1st, 2nd and 3rd floors, with an ice cream parlour and retail space on the ground floor and holiday flats on the upper floors.
-The museum showcases the lives of merchants and tradespeople throughout 500 years with options for daily self-guided visits and guided tours, as well as specialty tours Tables Through Time: Food in Gladstone's Land and Intimate Lives: The history of sex and desire in Edinburgh’s Old Town (16+).
+It now has a museum on the 1st, 2nd and 3rd floors, with an ice cream parlour, cafe, and retail space on the ground floor and holiday flats on the upper floors.
+The museum showcases the lives of merchants, tradespeople, and workers throughout 500 years with options for daily self-guided visits and guided tours, including specialty tours Tables Through Time: Food in Gladstone's Land, A History of Tea, Medical Tales, andIntimate Lives: The history of sex and desire in Edinburgh’s Old Town.(16+).